Viognier Grape Variety: The Rhone’s Most Seductive White

 This is partly because Viognier’s most lauded expression makes its home in a sea of vineyards overwhelmingly dedicated to the production of red.
 Vines in the Northern Rhone’s majestic terroir cling to terraced ancient granite cliffs and bask in the warm Mediterranean climate.
 The region’s predominant grape is Syrah, which reaches an apogee in Cote-Rotie, Hermitage, Crozes-Hermitage, and Cornas.
 It has been grown in the Rhone Valley for centuries, although the grape is seldom mentioned on labels.
 The New World’s standard practice of marketing a wine via its grape variety has yet to proliferate in the more traditional corners of Europe.

 But there are advantages to the fabled Gallic cultural intransigence.
-The same bureaucracy which rigidly controls wine-growing in the Rhone has kept alive grapes like Viognier during years when consumer fashion had its way, and it could have been replaced with Chardonnay.
+The same bureaucracy that rigidly controls wine-growing in the Rhone has kept alive grapes like Viognier during years when consumer fashion had its way, and it could have been replaced with Chardonnay.
 Today, Viognier is in danger of becoming achingly trendy and winning over oenophiles worldwide.

 Condrieu is the antithesis of Meursault and Montrachet.